-- 2.14.
-Ensure the quality and effectiveness of all educational organizations, facilities, programs and services (including faculty and staff) will be continually assessed to facilitate the improvement of academic and extracurricular programs and objectives. - 2.15.
-Promote the recognition and value of all local educational institutions at all levels.
+- 2.7.1.
+The quality and effectiveness of all educational organizations, facilities, programs, and services (including faculty and staff) shall be continually assessed to facilitate the improvement of academic and extracurricular programs and objectives. - 2.7.2.
+The recognition and value of all local educational institutions at all levels shall be promoted.

-8. School culture focused on sports over books.
+2.8.
+School culture focused on sports over books.

-- 2.16.
-Cultivate an atmosphere of student excellence and high academic performance from pre-K through post-graduate by creating an environment of ownership, stewardship, and responsibility that reduces barriers and includes parent and community support and involvement. - There is concern about the long-term effects to city and county growth patterns due to perception of quality differences between the two school systems.
-Policies: - 2.17.
-Promote the recognition and value of all local educational institutions at all levels.
+- 2.8.1.
+An atmosphere of student excellence and high academic performance shall be cultivated from pre-K through post-graduate by creating an environment that recognizes and rewards academic achievement. - 2.9.
+There is concern about the long-term effects to city and county growth patterns due to perception of quality differences between the two school systems.

-10. Public schools need more partnerships with private sector to compensate for loss of funds.
+Policies: - 2.9.1.
+The recognition and value of all local educational institutions at all levels shall be promoted. - 2.10.
+Public schools need more partnerships with private sector to compensate for loss of funds.

-2.18.
-Encourage and coordinate public/private partnerships between workforce training agencies, counties, cities, local businesses and schools (K-12 and Technical) for the development of improving work skill programs and career education programs such as career academy for young adults.
+- 2.10.1.
+Public/private partnerships between workforce training agencies, counties, cities, local businesses, and schools (K-12 and Technical) shall be encouraged and coordinated for the development of work skill programs and career education programs. - 2.11.
+Educational millage rates are coming close to the maximum allowed.

-- 11. Educational millage rates are coming close to the maximum allowed.
-Policies: - 2.19.
-Encourage and coordinate public/private partnerships between workforce training agencies, counties, cities, local businesses and schools (K-12 and Technical) for the development of improving work skill programs and career education programs such as career academy for young adults. - 12.
+- 2.11.1.
+Good stewardship of educational tax dollars shall be encouraged. - 2.12.
 The high cost of attending college makes college difficult or infeasible for many students.
-Policies: - 2.20.
-Communicate the need for additional funds to support existing scholarship programs and new scholarship initiatives that help students to continue to seek higher education opportunities to the community. - 13.
-Wiregrass Tech and GMC are less accessible to people on the south side of the County who may lack transportation resources or have other barriers preventing them from attending classes at the current locations.
+Policies: - 2.12.1.
+Additional funding shall be pursued to support existing and new scholarship programs. - 2.13.
+Wiregrass Georgia Technical College and Georgia Military College are less accessible to people on the south side of the County who may lack transportation resources or have other barriers preventing them from attending classes at the current locations.

-- 2.21.
-Work with local and state-level partners to establish a common vision, funding support, and coordinated processes to provide an integrated service delivery system that will grow and support WGTC's Adult Education Program students, enabling them to attain skilled, high-wage jobs or continue into credit programs. - Various teaching methodologies (including distance learning technologies) will be 2.22. enhanced based on the needs of the communities and students, including enhancing online services and courses (example: expand dual-enrollment offerings to high school students). - 2.23.
-Implement an accessible, coordinated urban public transit system. - 14.
+Policies: - 2.13.1.
+Various teaching methodologies (including distance learning technologies) will be enhanced based on the needs of the communities and students, including enhancing online services and courses. - 2.13.2.
+An accessible, coordinated urban public transit system shall be implemented. - 2.14.
 An increasing number of residents have limited English proficiency.
 Programs at the South Georgia Regional Library, Valdosta State University, and Wiregrass Georgia Technical College should help address the resulting language barriers.
-Policies:

-- 2.24.
+Policies: - 2.14.1.
 The integration of minority populations shall be encouraged through language programs, cultural awareness programs, and community events.

-Community Wellness
+3. Community Wellness